sygmaprotocol/sygma-sdk/examples/evm-to-evm-generic-mesage-passing/README.md

 The example will use `ethers` in conjuction with the sygma-sdk to call a function on a smart contract on `Goerli` by calling the Deposit method on `Sepolia` and passing the details of the function to be called.

-Replace the placeholder values in the script with your own Ethereum wallet private key and provider URL.
+Replace the placeholder values in the `.env` file with your own Ethereum wallet private key and provider URL.

 ## Script Functionality

 This example script performs the following steps:
 - initializes the SDK and establishes a connection to the Ethereum provider.
 - retrieves the list of supported domains and resources from the SDK configuration.
-- Searches for the ERC20 token resource with the specified symbol
+- Searches for the Generic Message Passing resource from the list of supported resources registered.
-- Searches for the Goerli and Sepolia domains in the list of supported domains based on their chain IDs
+- Searches for the Goerli and Sepolia domains in the list of supported domains based on their chain IDs.
-- Constructs a transfer object that defines the details of the ERC20 token transfer
+- Constructs a transfer object that defines the details of the destination chain smart contract, function and call-data
-- Retrieves the fee required for the transfer from the SDK.
-- Builds the necessary approval transactions for the transfer and sends them using the Ethereum wallet.
-The approval transactions are required to authorize the transfer of ERC20 tokens.
 - Builds the final transfer transaction and sends it using the Ethereum wallet.

-## Faucet

-To get the test tokens needed for the transfer go to: `https://faucet-ui-stage.buildwithsygma.com/`.